Last Updated on June 1, 2021

 The Turquoise Trail is a great alternative to Interstate 25 between Albuquerque and Santa Fe.
 The entire official route includes a drive along Sandia Crest Byway (route 536) then through the old mining towns of Golden, Madrid and Los Cerrillos in central New Mexico.
 Today, these towns make worthwhile stops, each for their own reason.

-Some Highlights of the Turquoise Trail in New Mexico
+Highlights of the Turquoise Trail in New Mexico

 There are several places to spend the night on the Turquoise Trail if you’re looking for a getaway.
-For entertainment I include a link to information on live music, community events and even a theater featuring a great variety of performances.
+For entertainment we include a link to information on live music, community events and even a theater featuring a great variety of performances.
 There are a lot of things to see and do on New Mexico’s Turquoise Trail and this article uncovers some true gems.

 Where: 121 NM Route 536 (Sandia Crest Byway), Sandia Park, NM